-The project is a partnership between Ryan Prout (MLANG), Jonathan Clode (social care worker and author), Proper Design (Cardiff-based bureau), and Huggard (Provider of Essential Support Services for the homeless in Cardiff).
+The project is a partnership between Ryan Prout (MLANG), Jonathan Clode (social care worker and author) and Proper Design (Cardiff-based bureau).

 All is Not Well 2.0 will commission new work about homelessness in Wales, by comics writers and artists, to capture the voices of critical care workers and the experiences of those they assist.

 It is important not only to record what it was like for people experiencing homelessness to confront the Covid epidemic, but also to hear the voices of stakeholders in Cardiff’s homelessness care sector.

 Our project will visualise the challenges faced by those who have been supporting some of the most vulnerable in our communities during this time and look ahead to post-Covid recovery and to the lessons that can be applied from managing the pandemic.